rdlester/hermes/introAndTutorial.md

 	    register(g);

 	    for (int i = 0; i < SQUARE_NUM; i++) {
-	      int x = (int) random(WINDOW_WIDTH - 50);
-	      int y = (int) random(WINDOW_HEIGHT - 50);
-	      GlitchySquare s = new GlitchySquare(x,y);
-	      register(s);
-	      g.add(s);
+	      g.addSquare();
 		}
 	}

 We first construct the `Group`, passing it `this` to provide it with a reference to the containing `World`, then register it with the World.
-In our loop, we now save the GlitchySquare as a variable before registering it; we then add it to the `Group`.
+In the loop, we just call the `Group`'s `addSquare` function.
 Simple enough.
 Once you've made the changes, hit run.
 The squares should all be the same color, yet still move independently, creating a morphing blob of glitchiness in the PApplet.

 Interactors
 ------------